ahrjarrett/origami_meeting/README.md

 ### Lay out incentives for contractors

-- Job Security: How to make yourself an asset at OwnLocal
+- Job Security: How to make yourself an asset at OL
 - Professional Development: Making yourself an asset in the future
 - Get more done, faster!